-This curved baby burp cloth tutorial and free pattern is reversible, recycled, and super easy to make — you’ll be able to knock out this burp cloth pattern in no time flat.
+This curved baby burp cloth free sewing pattern is reversible, recycled, and super easy to make — you’ll be able to knock out this DIY burp cloth pattern in no time flat.

 During my nesting frenzy before our son Liam was born, I rummaged through all our towels (among other things) and set aside the ones that had seen better days.
 This gray one had frayed edges but was softly broken in and I still liked the shade.
 So I put the towel into my “keep” pile to think about what I could make with it.